I am a Mechanical engineer by education. And I started my career with a core job in the steel industry.

 It is not really impossible to do this but it will take a lot of time and effort.
 Fortunately, I had an ample supply of both.

-Some of the courses are not the same I did since some of them don’t exist and some have been merged into bigger specializations.
+Some of the courses are not the same as I did since some of them don’t exist and some have been merged into bigger specializations.
 But I have tried to keep it as similar to my experience as possible.

 Also, I hope that you don’t lose hope after seeing the long list.
 You have to start with one or two courses.
 The rest will follow with time.
 Remember we have ample time.